-ADMISSION REQUIREMENTSIn order to enrol for the MA in European Studies and the Eastern Neighbourhood of the EU, the applicants must possess a BA Degree or any equivalent title obtained abroad, legally recognized, in any field of study.
-Since the programme is taught in English, potential candidates should have a good command of English which meets at least the European level B2.Number of places: • 25 state-funded places (for EU citizens) • 25 places with tuition fee (1.000 Euro/year/ EU citizens; 2.000 Euro/year/ non-EU citizens)Admission period: 16-21 July 2018 & 10-12 SeptemberInformation about admission process:•Registration for EU citizens•Registration for non-EU citizens•Registration for Romanian citizens
+ADMISSION REQUIREMENTSIn order to enrol in the MA in European Studies and the Eastern Neighbourhood of the EU, the applicants must possess a legally recognized BA Degree or equivalent title in any academic field, obtained upon the completion of the undergraduate level of academic education (minimum 3 years of study).
+Since the entire activity relating to the programme takes place in English, potential candidates should have a good command of English (at least the European level B2).Number of places: • 20 state-funded places (for EU citizens) • 25 places with tuition fee (4.500 lei/year/ EU citizens; 2.070 Euro/year/ non-EU citizens)Admission period: July & September for EU Citizens.
+For non-EU citizenes the admission period is between May 1st and September 1st.Information about the admission process:•Registration for EU citizens•Registration for non-EU citizens•Registration for Romanian citizens

 EUROPEAN STUDIES AND THE EASTERN NEIGHBOURHOOD OF THE EU

-Organised by: Centre for European Studies - Alexandru Ioan Cuza University of Iasi, RomaniaQualification: Master's degree in European Studies and the Eastern Neighbourhood of the EUProgramme starts: October 2018Duration of the programme: 2 years, 120 ECTSAccreditation: Romanian Ministry of National EducationTotal places: 25 state-funded places (for EU citizens) & 25 places with tuition fee (1.000 Euro/year/ EU citizens; 2.000 Euro/year/ non-EU citizens)
+Organised by: Centre for European Studies, Faculty of Law - Alexandru Ioan Cuza University of Iasi, RomaniaQualification: Master's degree in European Studies and the Eastern Neighbourhood of the EUProgramme starts: October Duration of the programme: 2 years, 120 ECTSAccreditation: Romanian Ministry of National EducationTotal places: 20 state-funded places (for EU citizens) & 25 places with tuition fee (3.500 Lei/year/ EU citizens; 2.070 Euro/year/ non-EU citizens)